swjung333/AdventureWorks_Project/README.md

 ### Page 2: Product & Customer Insights
 This page dives into the operational details to identify drivers of sales and areas for improvement.
 * **Key Visuals**: Sales by Product Subcategory, Top/Bottom 10 Products, and a demographic Matrix (Color/Gender).
-* **Objective**: Inventory management, Identifying sales patterns by gender and product color, and customer relationship management.
+* **Objective**: Inventory management, and Identifying sales patterns by gender and product color.
 <img width="1436" height="810" alt="Product   Customer Insights" src="https://github.com/user-attachments/assets/b0516605-ff10-4929-bf0f-b5575fc1dab0" />

 ### Key Insights from the Analysis